Close Alert Banner

 Sexual orientation

-Emotional, romantic, or sexual feelings toward other people.
-While sexual behavior involves the choices one makes in acting on one’s sexual orientation, sexual orientation is part of the human condition, one’s sexual activity does not define one’s sexual orientation; typically, it is the attraction that helps determine orientation.
+The sexual attraction toward other people or no people.
+While sexual activity involves the choices one makes regarding behavior, one’s sexual activity does not define one’s sexual orientation.
+Sexual orientation is part of the human condition, and all people have one.
+Typically, it is attraction that helps determine orientation.

 Gender identity